 Your job description needs to engage and excite potential candidates.
 It is an opportunity to solidify your mission, vision, and values in a concise way that is compelling to co-founders or team members who are thinking about joining your team.

-To assess his/her talent, you can follow some talent assessment methods and determine they fulfill your requirements.
+To assess his/her talent, you can follow some talent assessment methods and determine they fulfil your requirements.

-- Personality tests: Working out the behavioural traits and thought process of the candidates is useful for many positions.
+Working out the behavioural traits and thought processes of the candidates is useful for many positions.
 You can identify valuable attributes like attendance, leadership, and creativity and assess them easily alongside the characteristics of other candidates.
 However, personality tests can be used as a secondary activity as they are not effective as a standalone means of determining a candidate’s suitability for a role.

 Depending on the form of these assessments, their effectiveness might vary.